 Successful organisations will be required to provide annual project updates as part of the funding agreement.

-If you have changes to your project (e.g. changes to completion dates, project contacts etc.) you will need to fill in a Variation Form and forwarded it via email to grants@prov.vic.gov.au
+If you have changes to your project (e.g. changes in project scope, deliverables, date of completion and key personnel) you will need to fill in a Variation Form and forwarded it via email to grants@prov.vic.gov.au